 Groups of 50 participants are recommended per program.
 Assessment: 2 assignments including a field project Written test: 2hrs Interview: An executive presentation of field project Guidelines for the Field Project will be issued.
-CONTENT: % Trends in Educational Development 20 Education, role of the principal, and school management (including management of learning-teaching process/assessment) 30 Leadership and community relations and discipline in schools 10 ICT skills and distance learning 10 Finance and accounting in schools 10 Communication skills (report writing and executive presentations) 10 Legal environment of education 5 Other 5
+CONTENT: % Trends in Educational Development 20 Education, role of the principal, and school management (including management of learning-teaching process/assessment) 30 Leadership and community relations and discipline in schools 10 ICT skills, distance learning and digitization of education 10 Finance and accounting in schools 10 Communication skills (report writing and executive presentations) 10 Legal environment of education 5 Other 5